Now Available from APA Learn

 Legal issues in drafting regulations that are often overlooked, and how to recognize them: vagueness and over breadth, delegation of authority, constitutional issues.

-Identifying unclear language, and thinking ordinances through to avoid unintended consequences; How to better organize regulations.
+Identifying unclear language, and how to think through ordinances to avoid unintended consequences.

 Writing in plain English; avoiding legalese and plannerese.
 Remember your audience.